drewray80/microbits/Music/microbit_Music_Lesson.md

 Then I have them make their own song or try to recreate a famous song on the microbit.
 Before I leave them alone to make their song, I go through the Making Music with Micro:Bit website.
 I included a couple of the better examples of the student programs.
+(After the Music Lesson, we go through the microbit LEDs Lesson.)

 ## Assignment Instructions
 Using the micro:bit Python Editor, try the 3 examples below.